Baking · Cookie Jar Classics

 Questions, answered

 Overbaked or too much flour.
-Spoon the flour in rather than scooping, pull them while the centres look slightly underdone, and let them finish on the hot tray.
+Spoon the flour in rather than scooping, pull them while the centers look slightly underdone, and let them finish on the hot tray.

 Can I use natural peanut butter?